 We believe people and nature need to work in harmony.
 Which is why we enlist the expertise of agronomists around the world, to support coffee farmers in achieving productive and sustainable harvests.

-For more than a decade we’ve supported farmer trainings on good agricultural practices for the farmers we work with.
+For more than a decade, we’ve supported farmer training on good agricultural practices for the farmers we work with.
 With the knowledge gained, they can improve efficiency and quality on their farms and diversify their crops.
 This helps reduce economic risk, improve biodiversity and reduce environmental footprints, for example through more efficient irrigation methods.

 We also help rejuvenate coffee crops by distributing superior coffee plantlets to farmers.
-We're working closely with coffee farmers across the globe, in places like Brazil, Colombia, Côte d'Ivoire, Kenya, Mexico, the Philippines, and Vietnam.
-Since 2010, we’re proud to have distributed at least 250 million high-yielding and disease-resistant coffee plantlets to farmers, which has aided the rejuvenation of almost 125 000 hectares of coffee farms worldwide.
+We're working closely with coffee farmers across the globe, in places like Brazil, Colombia, Côte d'Ivoire, Kenya, Mexico, the Philippines and Vietnam.
+Since 2010, we’re proud to have distributed more than 270 million high-yielding and disease-resistant coffee plantlets to farmers, which has aided the rejuvenation of more than 130 000 hectares of coffee farms worldwide.

 Developing new and superior coffee varieties is also a big part of our approach.
 To help increase productivity, resiliency, and quality, our research and breeding program has developed and released 15 new and high performing Arabica and Robusta coffee varieties in Mexico, Colombia, Ecuador, the Philippines, and Thailand.
 In Mexico, new coffee varieties are delivering 50% higher yields, resulting in around 30% reduction in carbon footprint.

 Helping protect the environment

 The rising demand for coffee globally, without using more efficiently the area presently dedicated to coffee growing, can drive an increase in the amount of land used to grow it.
 In some cases, this increases the risk of forest clearing, reducing regional biodiversity, harming habitats and amplifying the effects of climate change.
-Nestlé is collaborating with coffee farmers to help them increase efficiency, grow more coffee on less land and work with their communities to help reforest affected regions and help coffee drive a positive environmental impact.
+Nestlé is collaborating with coffee farmers to help them increase efficiency, grow more and better coffee on less land and work with their communities to help reforest affected regions and help coffee drive a positive environmental impact.